- Overview

 After breakfast we have the chance to continue birding the area; watch for some of the showy rainforest species such as Keel-billed Toucan, Collared Aracari, and parrots of several species including Red-lored, White-fronted, and Mealy.
 More secretive on trails through the forest, we scan for Scaly-throated Leaftosser, Pheasant Cuckoo, Tody Motmot, Gartered and Black-headed Trogons, White-necked Puffbird, and more.
 The lodge has an extensive trail system.

-This afternoon have some (optional) fun, taking time to tube or canoe on the Macal River down to another lodge, from which we visit the Belize Botanical Garden.
+This afternoon, we visit the Belize Botanical Garden.
 Located on the banks of the Macal River in the Maya Mountains, the gardens host 45 acres of tropical wonder.
 Orchids, palms, cycads, and edibles abound.
 Watch for Common Tody-Flycatcher, Rose-throated Becard, and both Sulphur-bellied and Royal Flycatchers.
 It’s a great place for birds and butterflies too!

 We return to watch sunset with a view and enjoy dinner.